PretendoNetwork/network-installer/README.md

 - **devkitPro** (PPC only, ARM code is already built)

-You need to set **devkitPro\msys\bin** into your PATH You also need the latest wut version from the github, the one hosted (updated from pacman commands) isn't supported
+You need to set **devkitPro\msys\bin** into your PATH

 # Credits
 - Pretendo Network team